cwarden45/DTC_Scripts/Dante_Labs/README.md

 **11) Fitness:** *Rotator cuff disease (page 5)*: 23andMe upload says "People with your genetic profile are likely to have a **higher** susceptibility to rotator cuff disease" while AncestryDNA upload says "People with your genetic profile are likely to have **regular** susceptibility to rotator cuff disease".
 I believe this is due to a difference in the genotype for the [rs1800972](https://www.ncbi.nlm.nih.gov/snp/rs1800972) variant in the DEFB1 gene (GG for 23andMe on page 102; CC for Ancestry DNA on page 102)

 There may exist issues, but this is what I could fine.
 When the uploaded .vcf report is complete, then I can add that for 1 report.

+Also, for the 11 discordant genotypes described above, only 2 ([rs2304795](https://www.ncbi.nlm.nih.gov/snp/rs2304795) and [rs956868](https://www.ncbi.nlm.nih.gov/snp/rs956868)) were listed in ClinVar.

 I was also a little concerned that the link to upload my "Wellness & Lifestyle" 23andMe data actually said "AncestryDNA: Fitness (Kit ID: TPD16382842155959)" as well as "Upload Your Genetic Data from 23andMe".
 However, the report I recieved was in fact different than the other reports (so, I would consider this a minor typo.)